Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.6Location

-Why for a family holiday — Napili Kai Beach Resort is the family-owned (since 1962) Napili Bay property — 163 rooms across multiple two-storey buildings on the cliff above Napili Bay, the protected snorkel cove between Ka'anapali and Kapalua.
-The asset is the family-run scale and the Napili Bay snorkel — N…
+Why for a family holiday: Napili Kai Beach Resort is the family-owned (since 1962) Napili Bay property, 163 rooms across multiple two-storey buildings on the cliff above Napili Bay, the protected snorkel cove between Ka'anapali and Kapalua.
+The asset is the family-run scale and the Napili Bay snorkel: the calm crescent is effectively the resort's front yard.

-Best room: Hawaiian Suite (the multi-bedroom flagship) or Beachfront One-Bedroom Suite for the family-of-four working option.
+Best room: Hawaiian Suite (the multi-bedroom flagship) or a Beachfront One-Bedroom Suite if four of you can share.

 Westin Nanea Ocean Villas